rafapereirabr/otp-travel-time-matrix/README.md

 ##### Step 3: Build Graph.obj
 Open your Command Prompt and run this line to set the directory where you've saved the files

-`cd C:\Users\rafa\Desktop\otp-travel-time-matrix2`
+`cd C:\Users\rafa\Desktop\otp-travel-time-matrix`

 Now run this line to build the Graph.obj

-`java –Xmx10G -jar otp-0.19.0-SNAPSHOT-shaded.jar --cache C:\Users\rafa\Desktop\otp-travel-time-matrix2 --basePath C:\Users\rafa\Desktop\otp-travel-time-matrix2 --build C:\Users\rafa\Desktop\otp-travel-time-matrix2\portland`
+`java –Xmx10G -jar otp-0.19.0-SNAPSHOT-shaded.jar --cache C:\Users\rafa\Desktop\otp-travel-time-matrix --basePath C:\Users\rafa\Desktop\otp-travel-time-matrix --build C:\Users\rafa\Desktop\otp-travel-time-matrix`

 ##### Step 4: Run the Python script

-`c:\jython2.7.0\bin\jython.exe -Dpython.path=otp-0.19.0-SNAPSHOT-shaded.jar test.py`
+`c:\jython2.7.0\bin\jython.exe -J-XX:-UseGCOverheadLimit -J-Xmx10G -Dpython.path=otp-0.19.0-SNAPSHOT-shaded.jar test.py`

-This code is inspired by [@laurentg's code](https://github.com/opentripplanner/OpenTripPlanner/blob/master/src/test/resources/scripts/test.py) but it tries to achieve a different output, providing a travel time matrix.
+This code is inspired by [@laurentg's code](https://github.com/opentripplanner/OpenTripPlanner/blob/master/src/test/resources/scripts/test.py) but it tries to achieve a different output, providing a travel time matrix. @laurentg has also made important contributions to this repository, to which I am grateful.

 More information about how to automate OTP [here](http://docs.opentripplanner.org/en/latest/Scripting/).